Patient-Derived Cells: The Essential Foundation for Personalized Drug Development.

 The model is straightforward: families donate blood samples or skin biopsies at coordinated collection events.
 COMBINEDBrain's lab partner isolates fibroblasts and PBMCs, generates iPSC lines, and banks everything in a centralized, HIPAA-compliant repository.
 Those samples are then made available to researchers and industry at the lowest possible cost, with de-identified health histories attached so that biological data can be properly interpreted.

-Foundations like the CACNA1A Foundation have invested over $50,000 in iPSC lines through COMBINEDBrain and now have 8 completed patient-derived iPSC lines available for researchers (CACNA1A Foundation, cacna1a.org, August 2024).
-The Hereditary Neuropathy Foundation (HNF) launched the first-ever CMT Biobank through the same partnership (HNF press release, August 2023).
-The Foundation for Prader-Willi Research has built a dedicated Schaaf-Yang syndrome biorepository through COMBINEDBrain as well (FPWR, fpwr.org, November 2025).
+Foundations like the CACNA1A Foundation have invested in iPSC lines through COMBINEDBrain and now have 8 completed patient-derived iPSC lines available for researchers (CACNA1A Foundation, cacna1a.org, August 2024).
+Many other patient organizations have done similar work to ensure they have proper starting materials for foundational research.

 What Should You Do Right Now?

-Ask your child's geneticist or neurologist about arranging a skin biopsy.
+Ask your clinician about arranging a skin biopsy.
 Many academic medical centers can process and bank the sample.
-If your disease community has a relationship with COMBINEDBrain, their next collection event may be the easiest path.
-If none of those options are available, Nome can connect you with a qualified lab.
+If that option is not available, Nome can connect you with a qualified lab.

 What Nome Does